Martin Bilham

 Martin Bilham (born 1946), is a male former athlete who competed for England.

-Athletics career
+Biography

-He represented England and won a bronze medal in the 4 x 400 metres relay, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Bilham became the British 400 metres champion after winning the British AAA Championships title at the 1970 AAA Championships.
+Shortly afterwards he represented England and won a bronze medal in the 4 x 400 metres relay, at the 1970 British Commonwealth Games in Edinburgh, Scotland.

 In 1970 he set his personal best time of 46.65 as English champion and competed in the 1971 European Athletics Championships.